-Wind and turbulence forecast are published for 20 airports in Norway, maps with both horizontal and vertical view. www.ippc.no lcing

-An aircraft shall not take-off for the purpose of making a flight into known or expected icing conditions unless the aircraft is adequately equipped with de-icing or anti-icing equipment of the type and quantities required to handle such conditions.
+Wind and turbulence forecast are published for 20 airports in Norway, maps with both horizontal and vertical view. www.ippc.no anti-icing equipment of the type and quantities required to handle such conditions.
 Please note that in some areas, like over or nearby larger glaciers as Svartisen or Folgefonna, severe carburettor icing may occur.
 This is due to the local temperature drop the glaciers will induce.